Swirrl/ook/README.md

 docker-compose up -d elasticsearch-development
 ```

-You can bring the services down like:
+You can bring the services down with:

 ```bash
 docker-compose down